Why California’s Pipes Can’t Keep Up with Its Rainstorms

 Summary:

-Here in San Mateo, it’s fair to say most people are used to droughts.
-California’s dry cycles come and go, but they tend to last for months or years at a time.
+It's probably fair to say that most Californians are used to droughts.
+While the Bay Area's dry cycles do tend to come and go,they can also last for months or years at a time.

-With climate change bringing sudden heavy rainstorms back to the region, damaged pipes can be a serious problem.
-A rush of stormwater can lead to flooded streets, backed-up drains, and costly property damage if your system is already compromised.
+Now, climate change is bringing heavy rainstorms back to the region.
+A sudden rush of stormwater can quickly turn into flooded streets, backed-up drains, and costly property damage, especially if your system is already compromised.

-Don’t wait for the next storm to expose the cracks in your system.
-Send us a message at Caccia Plumbing to learn how we can help!
+Don't wait for the next storm to expose the cracks in your system.
+Schedule an appointment with Caccia Home Services to get help from pros who understand why this is happening and what you can do about it.

-Jeff from Caccia Plumbing arriving to help a resident prepare for California's rainstorms
+Jeff from Caccia Home Services arriving to help a resident prepare for California's rainstorms

 How Caccia Plumbing Can Help You Prepare for Rainstorms

-At Caccia Plumbing, we’re proud to help residents of San Mateo prepare for storms and respond to plumbing emergencies when they strike.
-Whatever the weather brings, we’re always standing by.
+At Caccia Plumbing, we're proud to help residents of San Mateo prepare for storms and respond to themwhen they strike.
+Whatever the weather brings, we're always standing by.

 We can help with: